risk-first/website/menagerie/Feature-Risk.md

 [Feature Drift Risk](Feature-Risk#feature-drift-risk) is _not the same thing_ as **Requirements Drift**, which is the tendency projects have to expand in scope as they go along.
 There are lots of reasons they do that, a key one being the [Hidden Risks](Glossary#hidden-risk) uncovered on the project as it progresses.

+tbd.  evolution from simple needs to complex ones.

 ### Fashion

 Fashion plays a big part in IT, as this [infographic on website design shows](https://designers.hubspot.com/blog/the-history-of-web-design-infographic).
 True, websites have got easier to use as time has gone by, and users now expect this.
 Also, bandwidth is greater now, which means we can afford more media and code on the client side.
 However, _fashion_ has a part to play in this.